 Confirm Required Paperwork

-In summary, all four states require cannabis transporters to hold a valid license issued by the regulatory authority in charge of the cannabis industry.
+For example, California, Michigan, Massachusetts, and New Jersey require a shipping manifest that includes information about the cannabis being transported, as well as the names and registration numbers of the dispensary agents involved.
+Additionally, all four states require cannabis transporters to hold a valid license issued by the regulatory authority in charge of the cannabis industry.
 They must also use a manifest that meets state-specific requirements, which generally include information about the businesses involved in the transport, the personnel, the date and time of departure and arrival, the quantity and description of the cannabis products, the license plate number and vehicle description of the transport vehicle, and the route of transport.
-Additionally, all states require transporters to comply with their respective track-and-trace system, Metrc.
+These states require transporters to comply with their respective track-and-trace system, Metrc.
 If they don’t have the proper paperwork handy, you cannot compliantly receive the product.

 Read more: 5 Reasons Your Dispensary Inventory is Inaccurate